Studies in Maieutics

 MEDIA

-FIND MEDIA (VIDEOS, PREZI, ETC.) RELATED TO MAIEUTICS STUDIES AT OUR UNIVERSITY
+CHECK OUT THE MEDIA (VIDEOS, PREZI, ETC.) RELATED TO MAIEUTICS STUDIES AT OUR UNIVERSITY

-Presentation of midwifery studies – Ms. Courtin
+Presentation of the Maieutics Program – Ms. Courtin

 ANY QUESTIONS?

-CHECK OUR FAQ, YOU'RE SURE TO FIND THE ANSWER THERE!
+CHECK OUT OUR FAQ—YOU'RE SURE TO FIND THE ANSWER THERE!

-€170/year for the first 3 years of the first cycle
+€170 per year for the first three years of the undergraduate program

-General Training Diploma in Midwifery Sciences
+Diploma in General Training in Midwifery Sciences

-Ministerial decree ofJuly 19, 2011–Official Journal ofAugust 10, 2011
+Ministerial Decree ofJuly 19, 2011 –Official Journal ofAugust 10, 2011

-BO of the MESR ofAugust 25, 2011.
+MESR Bulletin ofAugust 25, 2011.

 Yes, the Open House will take place on Saturday, March 6, 2021.
 This year, due to the current situation, the event will be held entirely online.
-Follow us on social media (Facebook, Twitter, Instagram) to stay informed!
+Follow us on social media (Facebook, Twitter, Instagram) to stay updated!

 TESTIMONIALS